fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

-# Ridge regression without using libraries
+# Linear regression without using libraries

-An implementation of batch gradient descent using Ridge regularization without any statistical or machine learning library.
+Implementation of linear regression without using libraries.
 All steps are done by hand, using matrix operations as much as possible.

+- Ridge regression with batch gradient descent (the loss function is differentiable)
+- Elastic net with coordinate descent (the loss function is not differentiable)

-Reference: [An Introduction to Statistical Learrning, James et al.](https://web.stanford.edu/~hastie/ISLRv2_website.pdf), second edition, section 6.2 Shrinkage Methods.
+Reference: [An Introduction to Statistical Learning, James et al.](https://web.stanford.edu/~hastie/ISLRv2_website.pdf), second edition, section 6.2 Shrinkage Methods.

 ## Setting up the project